 This breed is very energetic.
 They need to be in a home with adults that are still active, willing to play and take their dogs for walks.
 They can be possessive with their owner, so it is best to have this dog as the only one in the house.

 Poodles are still a very popular breed among senior adults, even though many might consider them high maintenance due to their famous haircuts.
 But these elaborate cuts aren't necessary at all.
 They are very regal looking.
 Their intelligence makes them easy to train.
 You will never be bored when you own a poodle.

 Their playfulness and energy make them a very entertaining dog.
 They are one of the best dogs for seniors because Poodles are clean dogs and have minimal shedding.
 They come in 3 varieties: standard, miniature, and toy.
 You are sure to find one that fits your situation.

-Although Bassett Hounds are larger dogs, they are still perfect for seniors.
+Although Bassett Hounds are larger dogs than the above three mentioned, they are still perfect for seniors.
 This breed is very intelligent.
 Many will say they are the most pleasant dogs in terms of attitude.
 Laid back and calm, they just go with the flow.

-Bassett Hounds are lazy dogs and great for the person who likes to stay in.
+Bassett Hounds can be very lazy dogs and great for the person who likes to stay in.
 These hounds were bred to be hunting dogs, so their keen senses make them perfect watch dogs.
 If you don’t mind taking a little more time to train, this dog may be the perfect one for you.

-Maltese were bred specifically to be a companion dog.
+Maltese were bred specifically to be a companion to people and a good house dog.
 They are gentle and loving.
 Their small size makes them one of the best dogs for seniors who may be lacking in strength.
 Maltese shed little, which makes for quick cleanup.